kalavai-net/kalavai-client/README.md

 The `kalavai-client` is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
 Let's go over its installation.

-From release **v0.5.0, you can now install `kalavai-client` in non-worker computers**.
-You can run a pool on a set of machines and have the client on a remote computer from which you access the LLM pool.
-Because the client only requires having python installed, this means more computers are now supported to run it.

 <details>